Kebap/mg-muddler/README.md

   - Import .zip to Mudlet works fine, triggers seem very alike

 Plan:
-- Continue transfer all items to muddle, to work from source files and not XML anymore
 - Need to judge if moving items and refactoring code becomes easier in lua files & json or not
 - At least more new contributors can easier see and edit files than in between XML configuration!